-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Pelsart Resources N.L. ("parent entity") as at 31 December 2020 and the results of all subsidiaries for the year then ended.
-Pelsart Resources N.L. and its subsidiaries together are referred as "the group".
+The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Pelsart Resources N.L. ("parent entity") as at 31 December 2021 and the results of all subsidiaries for the year then ended.

 (b) Principles of Consolidation (Continued)